 The application process consists of first establishing a disability, and confirming that the disability did indeed stem from your eligible military service.
 Then, there will be a physical exam to determine your percentage of disability.

-The DVA specifies that you need medical evidence to document your disability.
+The VA specifies that you need medical evidence to document your disability.
 You also need appropriate records to “clarify how the disability is related to your military service.”
 You can use medical records or medical opinions from your doctor(s) to show how the condition is connected to your service.
 The basic pieces of evidence needed are:

 - Discharge or separation papers (DD214 or equivalent)